College vs. University: How They Differ & How to Choose Between Them

 5. Assess your financial situation.

 How much you can afford to spend on your education will affect what type of school you choose to attend.
 Community colleges are far cheaper than four-year institutions, which is a big reason why many students complete two years at community college and then transfer to a four-year school.
-Check out the average published tuition and fees for various types of institutions during the 2018-19 school year:1
+Check out the average published tuition and fees for various types of institutions during the 2019-2020 school year, according to College Board:

 7 Tips for Transferring From a 2-Year to a 4-Year Institution

 It's far from unusual for students to begin their quest for a bachelor's degree at a community college.
-In fact, of all students who earned a bachelor's degree in 2014, 46 percent had previously enrolled at a two-year institution.2 Whether you are looking to save money on tuition, improve a weak transcript, or fit your college education around work and family obligations, a community college can be a good starting point.
+In fact, of all students who earned a bachelor's degree in 2016, 49 percent had previously enrolled at a two-year institution.
+Whether you are looking to save money on tuition, improve a weak transcript, or fit your college education around work and family obligations, a community college can be a good starting point.